Rogdham/bigxml/docs/src/index.md

 supported][python-versions] are supported by `bigxml` and tested against (both CPython and PyPy implementations).

-Moreover, Python 3.6 is currently supported as well, but may be dropped in future releases.

 If you have other use cases or find issues with some Python versions, feel free to [open a ticket](https://github.com/Rogdham/bigxml/issues/new)!